1304 Collective Membership Marks

 1304.02(a)(i) Use in Commerce – §1(a)

-Under 15 U.S.C. §1051(a), §1054, and 37 C.F.R. §2.44(a)(4)(i), to establish a basis under §1(a) of the Trademark Act, the applicant must:
+Under 15 U.S.C. §1051(a), §1054, and 37 C.F.R. §2.44(a)(4)(i), to establish a basis under §1(a), the applicant must:

 • (1) Submit a statement specifying the nature of the applicant’s control over the use of the mark by the members (37 C.F.R. §2.44(a)(4)(i)(A) );